MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 <!---------------------------------------------------------------------------------------->

 to **MainDialog.cs** and install the latest stable NuGet package of **Newtonsoft.Json**.
-In the validator code we added the logic flow into the code comments.
+In the validator code, we added the logic flow into the code comments.
 This `ChoiceValidator` method is placed into the **Using cards** sample just after the closed brace public for declaration of MainDialog:

 ```csharp